jrmarco/SteamMarketer/README.md

  2. Place the SteamMarketer.php and config.php files in the same folder you like
  3. Include the SteamMarketer.php inside a dedicated page or in any place of your code
  4. Change the setting into the config.php to match your database installation

+## Data and information

+All data coming from this class it is publicly accessible.
+We do not :
+- use any illegal action to fetch them
+- interfere with service or security service of the website
+- steal this data from any protected section of the website

 ## Run the tool